Enterwell/react-starter/README.md

 #### Mapper

 Mappers are classes that provide a data mapping service.
 The most common use case is to use them when mapping data from the server to the models used in the application.
-When mapping, it is possible to make appropriate transformations over individual data (e.g. data formatting, data localization, etc.)
+When mapping, it is possible to make appropriate transformations over individual data (e.g. data formatting, data localization, etc.).

 #### Repository